Saksham1000/Text_Based_Slot_Machine/README.md

 🎰 Text-Based Slot Machine (Python)
-This is a simple text-based slot machine game built with Python for the terminal.
-The player can deposit money, choose how many lines to bet on (up to 3), place a bet per line, and spin a randomized 3x3 slot machine to try and win based on symbol matches.
+This is a simple terminal-based slot machine game developed in Python.
+The game allows players to deposit money, choose how many horizontal lines (up to 3) they want to bet on, and specify a custom bet amount per line.
+Once the bet is placed, the player spins a 3x3 slot machine filled with randomly selected symbols based on predefined frequencies.
+If a player matches the same symbol across a bet line, they win an amount calculated using symbol-based payout multipliers.
+The game includes features such as balance tracking, dynamic symbol distribution, and informative feedback on winnings and losses after each spin.

-🕹 Features
-•	Deposit money to start playing.
-•	Bet on 1 to 3 horizontal lines.
-•	Set custom bet amounts per line.
-•	Random symbol distribution with configurable probabilities.
-•	Win based on matching symbols across selected lines.
-•	Displays total winnings and remaining balance after each spin.
+⚙ Gameplay Details

-⚙ Symbols and Payouts
+Symbols have different frequencies and payout values:

-Each symbol has a different frequency and value:
-Symbol	Frequency	Payout Multiplier
-    A			2	           5×
+A (2 instances) → 5× payout

-    B			4		4×
+B (4 instances) → 4× payout

-    C			6		3×
+C (6 instances) → 3× payout

-     D			8		2×
+D (8 instances) → 2× payout
-You win if all symbols match across any of the lines you bet on.
+To win, all three symbols in a horizontal line (that you bet on) must match.

 💻 How to Run
-1. Make sure Python 3 is installed.
-2. Run the script:
-python main.py
-3. Follow the prompts in the terminal to deposit, bet, and spin.
+To play the game, ensure Python 3 is installed on your system.
+Run the script using python main.py in your terminal or command prompt.
+Follow the on-screen instructions to deposit money, place your bets, spin the machine, and see if you win!